Skip to main content

 Can I bring my own product?
 It's the same brand you use.

-No. I use only materials I source myself — directly from official distributors I have verified.
-Authenticity, cold chain, and traceability are not compromises I make.
-The provenance of what goes into your skin matters as much as the technique.
+No. I use only materials I source myself, directly from official distributors I have verified.
+Authenticity, cold chain, traceability: I do not compromise on any of them.

 Fees